richelbilderbeek/soto_project/README.md

 	d.
 Is there a non-conformist fly? (could be answered visually)

+### Videos

+You can find some example videos with 3 or 6 flies here: [https://goo.gl/NjxeZF](https://goo.gl/NjxeZF)

+The set-up of the tracker (configuration_file.ini) is already established to limit the area of interest to the space where the flies are (white area) and to track the two red LEDs inside the Lego piece.

 ## External links

  * Article: [Understanding Dynamics of Information Transmission in Drosophila melanogaster Using a Statistical Modeling Framework for Longitudinal Network Data (the RSiena Package)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4835720/)